 Paddle Length

 The length of your paddle plays a crucial role in your paddling technique and efficiency.
-A general guideline for selecting the right paddle length is to choose one that is approximately 8-10 inches taller than your height.
+A general guideline for selecting the correct paddle length is to choose one approximately 8-10 inches taller than your height.
 However, personal preferences and paddling style can also influence paddle length.
-It’s important to try out different lengths and find the one that feels the most comfortable and suits your paddling needs.
+It’s essential to try different lengths and find the one that feels the most comfortable and suits your paddling needs.

 Paddle Material